sunny/pouce/README.markdown

 Usage
 -----

-Place Pouce on a web server which serves `pouce/index.php` whenever it hits a 404.
+- Place Pouce on a web server.
+- Redirect to Pouce's `index.php` whenever it hits a 404.
 If you use Apache, have a look at `htaccess.example`.

-Finally, configure Pouce by copying `config.example.php` to `config.php` and editing it at your liking.
+- Finally, configure Pouce by copying `config.example.php` to `config.php` and editing it at your liking.